day8/re-frame/docs/Flows.md

 Remember our [story so far](#the-story-so-far)?
 Turns out, it's not so simple.
 Not only do *state changes* cause *rendering*, but *rendering* also causes *state changes*.
+Specifically, render logic changes the state of subscriptions.

 Your app's actual story might go something like this: